Make DIY Concrete Pumpkins (With a Fancy Twist)

 The green shimmer paint will darken it a bit and give it some added depth.
 The gold makes it fancy!

-Once you have the green the way you like it (hint- the pumpkin will dry lighter), then do the same with the gold.
+Once you have the green the way you like it (hint- the pumpkin will dry lighter), do the same with the gold.

-I also painted a slightly watered down gold paint down the vertical grooves between the sections.
+I also painted a slightly watered-down gold paint down the vertical grooves between the sections.

 Step 7.
 Make The Stalk For The Cement Pumpkin